id-studiolab/Digital-Interfaces/assignments/04-game-controller-embodiment/index.md

 |<img src="https://id-studiolab.github.io/Digital-Interfaces/test/assignments/04-game-controller-embodiment/lightgun.webp" alt="Light Gun" width="300"/>|<img src="https://id-studiolab.github.io/Digital-Interfaces/test/assignments/04-game-controller-embodiment/nintendo_wii.webp" alt="Wii" width="300"/> |
 |Nintendo Light Gun| Nintendo Wii|

+---
-For truly alternative inputs, Japan’s arcade halls are the place to look.
+For truly creative alternative inputs, Japan’s arcade halls are a great place to look.
 There you can find everything from motorcycles you can sit on to full train simulators, dance machines, and the famous [Cho Chabudai Gaeshi](https://en.wikipedia.org/wiki/Cho_Chabudai_Gaeshi) (Super Dinner Table Flipping), where the game controller is nothing more than a table that you can pound on after which you can flip the whole thing upside down to vent all your frustrations.

 |        Japan's Arcades  |
 | :----------------------------: |  :--------------------------: |